A ground breaking refugee hosting network pioneered in Scotland with 17 years of expertise in safe and rewarding refugee hosting.

 - Since 2002, Room for Refugees hosts have provided over 61,000 nights of shelter and positively transformed the lives of thousands of children, women and men from refugee and asylum seeker backgrounds.

 - Between 1 April 2016 and 31 March 2017, the programme provided 21,957 nights of free shelter.
 This is a 279% increase on last year when 5,781 nights of shelter were provided.

-- As of October 2016, we have 4,081 fully registered hosts ready to offer shelter to refugees and those seeking refuge from war and persecution.
+- As of 31 December 2017, we have 6,700 fully registered hosts ready to offer shelter to refugees and those seeking refuge from war and persecution.

-- 83% of our hosts (3,387) are in Scotland, England, Wales, N. Ireland and Republic of Ireland
+- 70% of our hosts (4,610) are in Scotland, England, Wales, N. Ireland and the Republic of Ireland.

 - In several cases, people have become like members of the family they are staying with.